zixi-liu/Graphical-Neural-Network/Message-Passing/README.md

 **Task:** Predict label of unlabeled nodes;

 **Approach:** Train two classifiers:
 - Predict node label based on node feature vector fv.
-This is called base classifier.
+This is called *base classifier*.
 - Predict label based on node feature vector fv and summary Zv of labels of v’s neighbors.
-This is called relational classifier.
+This is called *relational classifier*.